pythys/multi-repo-manager/README.md

 # mrm

-MRM (multi-repo-manager) is a tool to help in managing a large number of repositories in a sane way utilizing bulk transactions and yaml configurations
+MRM (multi-repo-manager) is a tool to help in managing a large number of repositories in a sane way utilizing bulk operations and yaml configurations

 ## requirements